OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/04-run-local-dev-node.md

 content_type: how-to
 ---

 A local Arbitrum Nitro dev node can help you deploy and test smart contracts in a fully controlled environment.
 This how-to walks you through the process of deploying and running a full development environment on your local machine that includes a Nitro dev node, a dev-mode geth L1, and multiple instances with different roles.

-The node is now Stylus-enabled by default, and the setup instructions remain the same as for running a Stylus node.
+Note that the node is now Stylus-enabled by default, and the setup instructions remain the same as for running a Stylus node.

 ## Step 1.
 Install prerequisites